masterPiece93/cloud-function/simpe_ping_fn/README.md

 # POC : Cloud Function
+This is a minimal example cloud Fn to demonstrate pining to various services from within cloud fn .

 - testing cloud function connection to :
     - google bucket ( using emulator for local testing )